 A log message is a wealth of information for an operator.
 It helps in troubleshooting an issue and finding the root cause.

-BMC Helix Log Analytics enables you to enrich logs from the following sources:
+BMC Helix Log Analytics enables you to enrich logs from the CSV files.

 As an administrator, enrich logs by following the steps explained in the following table: